rwightman/gen-efficientnet-pytorch/README.md

 ## Ported Weights

-I ported the Tensorflow MNASNet weights to verify sanity of my model.
-For some reason I can't hit the stated accuracy with my port Google's tflite weights.
-Using a TF equivalent to 'SAME' padding was important to get > 70%, but something small is still missing.

-The weights ported from Tensorflow checkpoints for the EfficientNet models do pretty much match accuracy in Tensorflow once a SAME convolution padding equivalent is added, and the same crop factors, image scaling, etc are used.
+The weights ported from Tensorflow checkpoints for the EfficientNet models do pretty much match accuracy in Tensorflow once a SAME convolution padding equivalent is added, and the same crop factors, image scaling, etc (see table) are used via cmd line args.

+Ex, to run validation for tf_efficientnet_b5:
+`python validate.py /path/to/imagenet/validation/ --model tf_efficientnet_b5 -b 64 --img-size 456 --crop-pct 0.934 --interpolation bicubic`

 Enabling the Tensorflow preprocessing pipeline with `--tf-preprocessing` at validation time will improve these scores by 0.1-0.5% as it's closer to what these models were trained with.

+Ex, to run validation w/ TF preprocessing for tf_efficientnet_b5:
+`python validate.py /path/to/imagenet/validation/ --model tf_efficientnet_b5 -b 64 --img-size 456 --tf-preprocessing`

 EdgeTPU models use different normalization consts.
 Use Inception style 0.5, 0.5, 0.5 for mean and std.